DPI-WE/artificial-intelligence-overview/content.md

 ![](assets/ice-cream-plot-8.png)

-So:
+So for we've:
-- we collected some data — input/output pairs.
+- collected some data — input/output pairs.
-- From the data, we generalized a model (above) into which we can plug any input to predict a corresponding output.
+- generalized a model (above) into which we can plug any input to predict a corresponding output.

 What does our model predict our sales will be when the temperature is 0 degrees?
 How about -20 degrees?

-Lesson:
+#### Hallucinations

 Predictions made outside of the range of the training data are basically useless — or worse, deceptive.
 In the new world of generative AI, these are referred to as "hallucinations".